-Some of the young monks, demure fat youths, came into the library every now and then, and wondered what I could be doing there, looking over so many books; and they would take a volume out of my hand when I had done with it, and, glancing their eyes over its ancient vellum leaves, would look up inquiringly into my face, saying, "\tau\{\ell v\ell}?\text{\text}\text{-what is it?\text{-what can}} be the use of looking at such old books as these?"
+Some of the young monks, demure fat youths, came into the library every now and then, and wondered what I could be doing there looking over so many books; and they would take a volume out of my hand when I had done with it, and glancing their eyes over its ancient vellum leaves, would look up inquiringly into my face, saying, "TI EIVAL? (pronounced ene) what is it?-what can be the use of looking at such old books as these?"
 They were rather in awe of the secretary, who was evidently, in their opinion, a prodigy of learning and erudition.
-Some, in a low voice, that they might not be overheard by the wise man, asked me where I came from, how old I was, and whether my father was with me; but they soon all went away, and I turned to, in right good earnest, to look for uncial manuscripts and scaricatojos or landing-places of the different monasteries along the coast, and the superb monastery of Stavroniketa like a Gothic castle perched upon a beetling rock, with the splendid forest for a background, formed altogether a picture totally above my powers to describe.
-It almost compensated for the numberless tribes of vermin by which the room was tenanted.
-In fact, the whole of the scenery on Mount Athos is so superlatively grand and beautiful that it is useless to attempt any description.
+Some, in a low voice, that they might not be overheard by the wise man, asked me where I came from, how old I was, and whether my father was with me; but they soon all went away, and I turned to, in right good earnest, to look for uncial manuscripts and unknown classic authors.
+Of these last there was not one on vellum, but on paper there was an octavo manuscript of Sophocles, and a Coptic Psalterv with an Arabic translation-a curious book to meet with on Mount Athos.
+Of printed books there were, I should think, about five thousand-of manuscripts on paper, about two thousand; but all religious works of various kinds.
+There were nearly a thousand manuscripts on vellum, and these I looked over more carefully than the rest.
+About one hundred of them were in the Iberian language: they were mostly immense thick quartos, some of them not less than eighteen inches square, and from four to six inches thick.
+One of these, bound in wooden boards, and written in large uncial letters, was a magnificent old volume.